 CBT and Biofeedback

 Some people find cognitive-behavioral therapy (CBT) and biofeedback helpful.
-Both therapies will teach you to be aware of things that cause you stress and how to control your response to those stressors.
+Both therapies will teach you to be aware of what causes stress and how to control your response to those stressors.

-In CBT, a therapist will help you understand the thoughts that cause your feelings of stress.
-Your therapist will teach you ways to change those thoughts and lower your stress.
+In CBT, a therapist will help you understand the thoughts that cause you stress.
+They’ll teach you ways to change those thoughts and lower your stress.

 Biofeedback uses special equipment to teach you to monitor and control responses to stress like muscle tension.